 Visa Black Card

 Within the black credit cards niche, this one has already gained quite a bit of press, mostly bad.
 It’s issued by Barclays and has a $495 annual fee.
-It offers airport lounge access, some complimentary gifts and the usual benefits.
+It offers airport lounge access, some complimentary gifts and the usual travel insurance benefits.
 The rewards program earns 1 point per dollar.
-All in all, this card is black in color, but it doesn’t even compare with the Platinum from Amex.
+All in all, this card is black in color, but it doesn’t even compare with the Platinum from American Express.